Exceeding Authorized Access — an NSA whodunnit

 You might think that only advanced cyber teams in the NSA have the knowledge and skill to fabricate self-signed certificates or use unauthorized SSH keys to exfiltrate data.
 However, all of these attacks have been reported publicly in the wild.
 Cyber-criminals have used them to launch successful attacks and will continue to use them.
 In fact, Snowden was in many ways just following the methods and means the NSA had already used successfully.

-In one of the first and most powerful demonstration of what attacking the trust established by keys and certificates can accomplish, the NSA is reported to have helped carry out the Stuxnet attacks on Iranian nuclear facilities.
+In one of the first and most powerful demonstrations of what attacking the trust established by keys and certificates can accomplish, the NSA is reported to have helped carry out the Stuxnet attacks on Iranian nuclear facilities.
 Using stolen digital certificates from unknowing Taiwanese companies, the architects of Stuxnet, identified by Snowden to include the NSA, were able to launch the Stuxnet attacks with trusted status.
-These and other attacks provided Snowden a blueprint for attack: compromise the trust established by keys and digital certificates.
+These and other attacks provided Snowden a blueprint for an attack: compromise the trust established by keys and digital certificates.

-More specifically to the NSA Breach, attackers used SSH key stealing Trojans to gain unauthorized access to SSH keys and have unfettered access to the FreeBSD source code for more than a month.
+More specifically to the NSA Breach, attackers used SSH keys stealing Trojans to gain unauthorized access to SSH keys and have unfettered access to the FreeBSD source code for more than a month.
 As a system administrator, Snowden didn’t need to use Trojans to steal or create his own SSH keys.

 Mandiant reported that the APT1 attackers generated self-signed certificates to enable their command and control servers to receive cloaked, encrypted stolen data.
-These certificates went completely undetected as being rogue—purporting to be from IBM or Google or for use with “webserver” or “alpha server.”
+These certificates went completely undetected as being rogue—purporting to be from IBM or Google or for use with “web server” or “alpha server.”
 Freely available tools such as OpenSSL would allow Snowden to create self-signed certificates on demand.

 Just like the NSA, most enterprises have little to no awareness of the keys and certificates used to create trust—the authentication, integrity, and privacy on which almost all IT security is built.
 In fact, the Ponemon Institute surveyed 2,300 large organizations and reported that these organizations have, on average, more than 17,000 keys and certificates in their core infrastructure alone.
 This number doesn’t include mobile apps or the SSH keys that administrators use to access systems.
 Ponemon also reported that 51% of organizations don’t know where and how these keys and certificates are used.
 And industry experts agree, this number is grossly underreported.